apache/hudi/rfc/rfc-56/rfc-56.md

 If so, the conflict can only be found in the pre-commit conflict checking and fail writing.
 This leads to waste of resources, but don't compromise the correctness of the data.

+As we can see, not only DirectMarkerWithTransactionConflictResolutionStrategy but also SimpleDirectMarkerConflictResolutionStrategy have extra fs calling for ealy conflict detection.

 #### TimelineServerBasedWriteMarkers related strategy

 ##### AsyncTimelineMarkerConflictResolutionStrategy